-Expose the instrument to a check source with the source oriented with the center of the crystal (identified by the intersection of the indentations on the instrument can), and verify that the instrument indicates within 20% of the check source reading obtained during the last calibration.
+Expose the detector to a "check source" and verify that the instrument indicates within 20% of the check source reading obtained during the last calibration.

-To aid in consistent check source readings between operational checks, orientate the source to the instrument crystal in identical fashion for each check.
+To aid in consistent check source readings between operational checks, orientate the source to the detector in identical fashion for each check.

 Audible beeps should be heard with increasing frequency as the source is brought closer to the detector, and as the meter needle deflects upscale.

 Ensure that the ALARM lamp and constant audible tone are activated when the check source is positioned to where the meter needle deflects above the alarm threshold.
 The AUD ON/OFF switch will silence the audible clicks if in the OFF position.
 It is recommended that the AUD ON/OFF switch be kept in the OFF position when not needed in order to preserve battery life.

 Operation of this instrument with the AUD ON/OFF switch in the down (OFF) position is not recommended for surveys.
-This position should be used for specific measurements in a radiation field or "hot spot."
+This position should be used for specific measurements in a radiation field or hot spot.

-Increase the source activity for a measurement of 10-100 $\mu$ R/hr.
+Increase the source activity for a meter reading of 10-100 uR/hr.
 While observing the meter fluctuations, select between the fast and slow response time (F/S) positions to observe variations in the display.
 The "S" position should respond approximately five times slower than the "F" position.